All Episodes

 What liberals believe governs nothing.

-What liberals believe doesn't work, what postmodern conservatives believe, however, does work.
+What postmodern conservatives believe, however, does work.

-In fact, the language of the Internet, the communications age, and the environmental and civil rights movements describe postmodern conservatism with perfection and grace.
+In fact, the language of the internet, the communications age, and the environmental and civil rights movements describe postmodern conservatism with perfection and grace.

 What we believe in is people-driven, choice-filled, dynamic, flexible, equal opportunity self-government.